akka/akka/akka-docs/scala/dispatchers.rst

 Event-based
 ^^^^^^^^^^^

-The event-based ``Dispatcher`` binds a set of Actors to a thread pool backed up by a ``BlockingQueue``.
+The event-based ``Dispatcher`` binds a set of Actors to a thread pool backed up by a `BlockingQueue <http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/BlockingQueue.html>`_.
 This dispatcher is highly configurable and supports a fluent configuration API to configure the ``BlockingQueue`` (type of queue, max items etc.) as well as the thread pool.

 The event-driven dispatchers **must be shared** between multiple Actors.
 One best practice is to let each top-level Actor, e.g.